 Choosing between a holding company and dual entity fund isn’t just a structural decision—it’s a survival question.
 Holding companies are common, even popping up within dual entity setups, but they come with a catch: dilution.
 Investors take permanent ownership in the studio itself, a bitter pill for founders who’ve spent years wrestling with controlling investors.
 When those investors bring expertise, it’s a win.
 When they don’t—lacking operational or industry chops—it’s a recipe for frustration.
 Most exited founders have endured this at least once, so their resistance is no surprise.

 The dual entity model rides in with a shiny promise: no studio dilution!
 The studio runs on fund fees or payments, keeping ownership intact.
-But here’s the rub—running a studio on a traditional 2% management fee needs a $50M fund minimum.
+But here’s the rub—the dual entity model avoids studio dilution but requires significant fund capital (typically $20M-$50M) to cover operations through management fees.
 For seasoned founders, that’s doable.
 For newbies?
 Not so much.
 Limited partners (LPs) demand proof the studio model works, and bigger LPs raise the bar higher.
 A new studio might try building 2-3 companies to show it can execute—without infrastructure or funding.
 It’s a Herculean task.
 Some pull it off, self-funding staff and early ventures, but too many die trying, losing 1-2 years or collapsing entirely.

 New studios face a brutal catch-22: LPs want evidence of execution, but execution needs capital.
 VCs can pitch deal flow via SPVs while raising.
 Studios?
 They’re stuck building companies from scratch to prove their worth—a resource-intensive slog.
 A fund-only path sounds ideal, but it’s a trap for untested teams.
 Instead, a permanent or temporary holding company can be a lifeline, letting studios raise smaller sums and build traction without betting the farm.